horchi/vdrOnOdroidN2Plus/README.md

 CoreELEC is used as the base installation, the VDR is installed in a chrooted Ubuntu environment.
 The basic idea comes from here on the VDR portal https://www.vdr-portal.de/forum/index.php?thread/135070-howto-installation-eines-vdr-innerhalb-von-coreelec-amlogic-only/&postID=1349603#post1349603

 The communication of the chroot Environment with the basis installation of the CoreELEC and the systemd are based on a named pipe.
-The VDR is set up using it's configuration in /etc/vdr/conf.d and /etc/vdr/conf.avail instead of a runvdr script.
+The VDR is set up using it's configuration in /etc/vdr/conf.d and /etc/vdr/conf.avail which is more flexible than a run script.
-For the VDR and the plugins the ready packages from the repositories of Alexander and Christian are used.
+For the VDR and the plugins the ready prepared and build packages from the repositories of Alexander and Christian are used.

 Installation on an SD card as described below, is sufficient from my point of view if you have the data (recordings, ...) on a Sever/NAS.
 Otherwise, the installation on an SSD works in principle the same.